nickspoons/vim-sharpenup/README.md

 ## Mappings

-By default, default OmniSharp-vim mappings will be created in .cs buffers.
+By default, vim-sharpenup creates standard OmniSharp-vim mappings in .cs buffers.
 This can be globally disabled like this:

 ```vim